On solvability of a time-fractional semilinear heat equation, and its quantitative approach to the classical counterpart: Introduction

-\begin{remark} {\rm We prove Theorem~\ref{Thm:1.2} and Theorem~\ref{Thm:1.3} by the contraction mapping theorem in the uniformly local Lebesgue and local Morrey space respectively.
-In fact, Oka and Zhanpeisov \cite{OkaZhan23} recently constructed the theory of solvability of \eqref{TFF} in the Bezov-Morrey framework, which is a more general concept than the local Morrey space.
-However, we aim to clearly exhibit the estimate of the existence time, rather than construct the functional analytical theory. } \end{remark}
+In order to prove Theorems~\ref{Thm:1.2} and \ref{Thm:1.3}, we shall work in the uniformly local Lebesgue space and the local Morrey space, respectively.
+Recently, Oka and Zhanpeisov \cite{OkaZhan23} constructed a theory of the solvability of problem \eqref{TFF} in the Besov-Morrey space which is a more general concept than the uniformly local Lebesgue and the local Morrey space.
+Of course, focusing on the existence theory in more general functional spaces, their results are wider than Theorems~\ref{Thm:1.2} and \ref{Thm:1.3}.
+However, our main concern is the collapse of the solvability which shall be investigated through the life span estimates, rather than the construction of general functional analytic arguments.
+Therefore, we deduce sufficient conditions so that the existence time of a solution is easily recognizable, whereas in the theory of Oka and Zhanpeisov \cite{OkaZhan23}, the relationship between solvability and the life span of solutions was obscure.